matheothomas/tmux-config/README.md

 ```bash
 tmuxp load mainSession
 ```
+When opening for the first time, install the plugins with `Ctrl+a I`.

 You can then navigate between the panes with the vim keybinds (`Ctrl+hjkl`).

 To close tmux :